Historical Adoption Research

 Access to Adoption Information

 Researchers use several historical records to find adoption information about their ancestors.
-However, because of the sensitive nature of the information, Oregon statutes restrict access to only authorized people.
+Because of the sensitive nature of the information, Oregon statutes restrict access to only authorized people.
 Published reports covering adoptions before 1919 are available without restrictions.

 Researching Original Records